 What does radiculopathy treatment involve?

 Radiculopathy relief is possible at New Jersey Spine Surgeons.
 Our goal is to restore your back functionality with the least invasive approach.
-In many cases, conservative treatment may prove effective at providing relief.
-Treatment options depend on each patient’s needs and symptoms, and may involve:
+In many cases, conservative radiculopathy treatment may prove effective at providing relief.
+Thoracic, lumbar, and cervical radiculopathy treatment options depend on each patient’s needs and symptoms, and may involve:

 - Avoiding painful positions and activities that cause pain